LUXMAN vintage audio

 Pcb's from back view unrestored, here you see how unprofessional the initial repair was done: ^

-a silicon transistor soldered to the leads of the old germanium NPN driver transistor,
+like a silicon transistor soldered to the leads of the old broken Germanium NPN driver transistor,

 this silicon transistor blew instantly when the amp was switched on.